defenseunicorns/uds-identity-config/docs/CUSTOMIZE.md

    #### Testing Changes
    To test the `identity-config` theme changes, a local running Keycloak instance is required.

    Don't have a local Keycloak instance?
-The simplest testing path is utilizing [uds-core](https://github.com/defenseunicorns/uds-core), specifically the `identity-setup` task.
+The simplest testing path is utilizing [uds-core](https://github.com/defenseunicorns/uds-core), specifically the `dev-identity` task.
 This will create a k3d cluster with Istio, Pepr, Keycloak, and Authservice.

    Once that cluster is up and healthy and after making theme changes: